b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 3. B² Rollup - A Bitcoin Rollup based on validity proofs, which submits batch data and state roots to the B² Hub and periodically anchors to the Bitcoin mainnet using Taproot, achieving both fast local confirmations and Layer 1 economic security.

-4. DSN-AI - An Agentic AI layer driven by Signal, providing Agent-Native Account Abstraction (A-AA), Signal Bus, and model routing, enabling agents to register, delegate validators, send/receive signals, and natively hold assets.
+4. AI Signal - An Agentic AI layer driven by Signal, providing Agent-Native Account Abstraction (A-AA), Signal Bus, and model routing, enabling agents to register, delegate validators, send/receive signals, and natively hold assets.

 5. U2 - A new generation of stable settlement and intelligent stablecoins using BTC assets as collateral, aimed at Agentic AI.
 Using BTC assets as collateral to unlock BTC liquidity; building an AI-driven "adaptive collateral ratio and liquidation" engine to more quickly, reasonably, and safely adapt to market conditions; providing on-chain micropayment channels for Agents, offering a natural settlement layer for AI-to-AI business models, which can be seen as the next generation of "AI-native dollars"; supporting bank card services to unlock more consumption scenarios.